Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Leicestershire win the County Cricket Championship for the first time.

 Horse Racing: L'Escargot wins the Grand National.
-Red Rum, the winner in 1973 and '74, finishes second.
+Red Rum, the winner in 1973 and '74 (and Lyn Paul's pick to win the race), finishes second.

 Show Jumping: David Broome wins a record seven events at the Horse of the Year Show.